Cold Spaghetti

 Husband, Paul, who not only can fix anything, but can do it without throwing around 4-letter words.
 Except for plumbing.
 All bets are off when plumbing is involved.
 When not using power tools, Paul is a technology consultant and software architect.
 Commonly heard phrases include, “I just need to check my email for a second.”
 “Where does this go?” and “Wake me up in 15 minutes.”

-Primary Child, Will, who is 4 and has a reputation for being so sweet and wonderful that it inspires the conception of other children.
+Primary Child, Will, who is 5 and has a reputation for being so sweet and wonderful that it inspires the conception of other children.
 Commonly heard phrases include, “I have a tummy ache, that means I need chocolate milk.”
-“Remember that time when we went to the beach?” and “My sister is a crazy monkey.”
+“Mommy, can I build a Millennium Falcon in my room?” and “My sister is a crazy monkey.”